Meet Brad Pitt And Angelina Jolie's Kids In Order Of Chronology

 Angelina had taken a trip with her oldest son Maddox to Africa when he started taking a keen interest in exploring the country.
 Maddox accompanied Jolie to Zahara’s orphanage.
 It was during this visit that the boy sensed Zahara’s need for care.
 Angelina remarked at the time that children, like Maddox, understand the emotions of sadness, poverty and hunger.

 Zahara was just seven months old when Jolie adopted her in 2005.
-The following year, Brad Pitt also formally adopted her, solidifying his place as a father in their family.
+The following year, Brad Pitt also formally adopted her.
 Interestingly, Zahara’s middle name, Marley, pays tribute to the iconic musician Bob Marley.

-Returning to Ethiopia with Brad Pitt, they made Zahara’s adoption official.
-In July, the family returned home, and Zahara received medical care for a salmonella infection at a New York City hospital.
-Thankfully, she made a full recovery and began her new life with her loving family.

 Throughout her life, Zahara has had the privilege of travelling the world with her family, including a visit to her birthplace, Ethiopia, in 2019.
 During this visit, Angelina and Zahara met with Ethiopia’s first female president, Sahle-Work Zewde, engaging in meaningful conversations about Ethiopian culture, history, education and critical issues such as treating drug-resistant tuberculosis.